RyanLPrince/Java-Reference-Guide/Intro_to_Java/What_is_Java.md

 ## Types of Java Application

 1) Standalone Application <br>
 'Desktop applications'.
-Traditional software that needs to be installed on every machine.
+Traditional software that needs to be installed on each client system.
+The access to the application is limited only to the systems that have the application installed.
+Standalone applications can be adventageous when there is no need of networking (application is needed only on a single system) or for hardware support like barcode printers, webcam, biometric devices, LED Panels, etc.

 2) Web Application <br>
 An application that **runs on the server side** and creates a **dynamic page** is called a web application. <br>